-4. The infrastructure for a typical Enhanced Message Signs (EMS) site comprises:
+5. The infrastructure for a typical Message Sign site comprises:

-(i) a foundation and plinth fitted with a standard holding down arrangement to support the cantilever structure and EMS enclosure a Portal Gantry suitably modified to provide support for the EMS and Enclosure
+i) a foundation and plinth fitted with a standard holding down arrangement to support the cantilever structure and Message Sign enclosure or a Portal Gantry suitably modified to provide support for the Message Sign and Enclosure

-- (ii) Communications Cabinet Type 600 and Power Cabinet Type 609 with associated cabling and ducts - (iii) safety fencing double height Open Box Beam - (iv) paving, handrails and retaining walls as required by site conditions.
+- (ii) Communications Cabinet Type 600 and Power Cabinet Type 609 with associated cabling and ducts - (iii) safety barrier double height Open Box Beam - (iv) paving, handrails and retaining walls as required by site conditions.

-5. A typical Cantilever EMS Outstation Layout is shown on Drawing MCX 0582.
+6. A typical Cantilever Message Sign Outstation Layout is shown on Drawing MCX 0582.

-6. A Portal Gantry Outstation Layout is shown on Drawing MCX 0800.
+7. A Portal Gantry Outstation Layout is shown on Drawing MCX 0800.
 This shows the arrangement where a ducted cable network is provided.
 At all other locations, the cables between the gantry and equipment cabinets will be directly buried.

-7. Further guidance is given in Specification TRH 1642, 'Motorway Signals Mark 2, Infrastructure Design Guide'.
-This Specification is also applicable to the Motorway Signal Mark 3, ie the present generation of motorway signal.
-An updated series of MCX Drawings is now available for the Motorway Signal Mark 3.
+8. Further guidance is given in Specification TRH 1642, 'Motorway Signals Mark 3, Infrastructure Design Guide'.